MoNawaz101/Module-18-Tableau-Challenge/README.md

 ## Files
 ### Jupyter notebook files
-- clean_citibike_data.ipynb
+ clean_citibike_data.ipynb
---File used to clean and process the citbike data
+- File used to clean and process the citbike data

-### Tableau Workboo
+### Tableau Workbook
-- Citibike Data Analysis MN.twbx
+Citibike Data Analysis MN.twbx
-- - Tableau visualisation of bike usage in New Jersey in 2022
+ - Tableau visualisation of bike usage in New Jersey in 2022

 ## References
 - https://citibikenyc.com/system-data